-The Kanchenjunga trek is a less crowded route offering you with unique insight into Nepali culture and Nepali people’s lifestyle.
+The Kanchenjunga trek is a less touristy trail offering you with unique insight into Nepali culture and Nepali people’s lifestyle.
 Apart from this, the Kanchenjunga area is surrounded by plenty of wildlife and natural heritage that will enthrall you during the trek.
 Subsequently, this challenging trekking will give you an abundance of adventurous and remarkable memory to cherish for a lifetime.

 Kanchenjunga Circuit TrekDownload Trip Dossier